Phileosopher/commonplace/morality-sins.md

 - People usually see good and evil as a dualistic battle, but evil is more of a void (like darkness or cold).
 - Apathy and hate are the absence of love, and selfishness is the absence of consideration for others.

+From the beginning ([Genesis 3-4](https://biblehub.com/bsb/genesis/3.htm)), the first seven sins show how complex we can make things, and how bad things can become:

+1. Eve permitted the temptation to eat the fruit, and Adam didn't stand up to oppose it.
+2. Eve, and then Adam, violated the boundary God placed by eating the fruit.
+   - The consequence of this was that we [understood](understanding.md) [morality](morality.md) before we were ready for it (e.g., our [anger](mind-feelings-anger.md) is usually in the wrong place).
+3. Adam blames Eve, who then blames the serpent.
+   - God cursed Adam's work, Eve's sense of safety, and the serpent.
+4. Cain envied the favor God gave his brother Abel.
+   - This was even while God warned him to be careful ("sin is crouching at the door").
+5. Cain murdered Abel.
+6. Cain covered up the murder.
+   - God cursed Cain's work more severely.
+7. Cain tried to negotiate with God to save his body (and not his soul).

 All followers of Christ are responsible for removing sin from their lives by submitting themselves to God.

 - Submission is a constant and disciplined reliance on the Holy Spirit, and requires [many habits](spiritual-exercises.md) to maintain.